missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ![2 English and French Material Design text fields with the font size increased.](./assets/stop-using-material-design-text-fields/translated-fields-material-design-large-font-size-with-value.png)

-If we'd used a more conventional form field, we'd avoid this problem entirely.
+If we use a more conventional form field, we can avoid this problem entirely.
 Here are text fields with the same labels as before, at default and 200% font sizes.
 The label is readable in all cases.

 ![2 sets of English and French Reakit text fields with labels and values.
 The second set has its font size increased.](./assets/stop-using-material-design-text-fields/translated-fields-reakit-default-and-large-font-size-with-value.png)

 ## But Google uses it!
 So if Google jumped off a cliff, you would, too?

 Really, though, this question is the most common response I get when I advise people not to use form fields like those in Google's Material Design UI library.
 They have a good point.
 Google is a huge company with extensive resources.
 They *should* be able to create user interfaces that are accessible, usable, and beautiful.
 I don't know what's going on over there in Google-land, but I'm guessing this kind of thing just isn't a priority for them.
-It's a shame that they've published a UI library with components like this, because so many others will use them and reference them for their own UIs.
+It's a shame that they've published a UI library with components like this, because so many others will use them and reference them for their own UI designs.

 They are making improvements though...
 I think.
 Material Design form fields used to stray even more from conventional form fields.
 Shown below is the old text field, which looks like underlined text, and the new text field we've been looking at in this article.